 The Florida Department of Revenue certifies to the Commissioner of Education its most recent estimate of the current year's taxable value for each school district based on the latest available data obtained from the local property appraisers.
 The Commissioner of Education then certifies to each district school board the current year millage rate necessary to provide the school district's Required Local Effort (RLE) for that year.
-For 2020-21, the RLE millage rate for The School Board of Broward County, Florida, has been established by the state at 3.6510.
+For 2020-21, the RLE millage rate for The School Board of Broward County, Florida, has been established by the state at 3.6370.

-The additional Required Local Effort (RLE) Prior Period Funding Adjustment Millage (PPFAM) is calculated by the State for RLE funds the District did not receive in previous years.
-The PPFAM rate will be released in the FEFP Second Calculation on July 19, 2020.
+The additional Required Local Effort (RLE) Prior Period Funding Adjustment Millage (PPFAM) is calculated by the state for RLE funds the District did not receive in previous years.
+The PPFAM rate for 2020-21 is 0.0290.